mujtaba-a-quadri/mujtaba-a-quadri.github.io/projects/wahi.md

 ## The Challenge

-For the [2021 HACC](https://hacc.hawaii.gov/) my group took on the challenge of implementing a marine life reporting & sighting app.
-Hawaii Marine Animal Reponse (HMAR) desired an app to help managing the large amount of reports they get (all through a phone line) for sightings of endangered species of birds, seals, and turtles.
+For the [2021 HACC (Hawaii Annual Code Challenge)](https://hacc.hawaii.gov/) my group took on the challenge of implementing a marine life reporting & sighting app.
+HMAR (Hawaii Marine Animal Reponse) desired an app to help managing the large amount of reports they get (all through a phone line) for sightings of endangered species of birds, seals, and turtles.

 ## The App